ip69719/ci-portfolio-five/README.md

 ### Page 3: Mildew Detection

+The content of this page will answer the business requirement 2.
 This page contains:
 * A link to download a set of cherry leaf images for live prediction
 * A User Interface with a file uploader widget giving the User the ability to upload multiple images.
 For each image, it will display the image and a prediction statement, indicating if a cherry leaf is healthy or contains powdery mildew and the probability associated with this statement.